Scientific Name: Cinchona spp. (C. officinalis, C. ledgeriana, C. succirubra).

-The blood and cardiac disorders that have traditionally been treated with this medicinal herb are: anemia, varicose veins and irregular heartbeat (arrhythmia).
-In the case of arrhythmia there is much laboratory and clinical evidence to support these claims and some prescription medicines for arrhythmia are in fact derived from cinchona.
+The blood and cardiac disorders that have traditionally been treated with this medicinal herb are anemia, varicose veins and irregular heartbeat (arrhythmia).
+In the case of arrhythmia, there is an extensive laboratory and clinical evidence to support these claims and some prescription medicines for arrhythmia are in fact derived from cinchona.

 It was not until 2010 that British scientists successfully synthesized quinidine in a lab.
 Until then this prescription drug used to treat arrhythmia was derived from quinine, extracted from the plant.

-It should be noted that anti-biotic drugs, whether natural or synthesized, are highly specific to the particular species and strain of micro-organism.
-Therefore, no general conclusions can be drawn one way or the other from these handful of studies on whether cinchona is an effective general anti-biotic.
+It should be noted that antibiotic drugs, whether natural or synthesized, are highly specific to the particular species and strain of microorganism.
+Therefore, no general conclusions can be drawn one way or the other from these handfuls of studies on whether cinchona is an effective general antibiotic.